yale-redcap/yes3-exporter/documents/userguide.md

 ## Project Configuration

 Only users with project design and setup rights can configure the External Module Settings for a project.
-Project settings include rules for retaining export specification backups, whether and where to send daily log reports, and settings for host filesystem exports.
+Project settings include rules for retaining export specification backups, whether and where to send daily email notifications, and settings for host filesystem exports.
 The date and result of the latest housekeeping run for the project are displayed in the Project Settings.

 To configure, go to External Modules -\> Manage -\> Yes3 Exporter -\>Configure

-### Daily Activity Log Report
+### Daily Email Notifications

-When enabled, you can designate one email address that will receive a daily summary of project export activity including: (1.) date and time of report, (2.)
+When enabled, you can designate one email address that will receive a summary of project export activity including: (1.) date and time of report, (2.)
 REDCap project information, and (3.) details about download and export activity in the last 24 hours.
-To disable the daily log report, you may change the email notification setting to “no” at any time.
+Notifications are released only when exports occur.
+To disable the daily email notification, you may change the email notification setting to “no” at any time.

 ### Host File System Exports

-YES3 Exporter "payloads" can be written to a designated host file system folder (i.e. automounting to secure institutional file shares) which, among other things, is intended to support Datamart integration.
+YES3 Exporter "payloads" can be written to a designated host file system folder (i.e. to mounted secure institutional file shares) which, among other things, is intended to support Datamart integration.
 To safeguard data security, enabling this setting requires approval by a REDCap administrator.

 > A payload consists of exported data, a comprehensive data dictionary and an information file having details about the export and project.
 See the Technical Guide for more information on YES3 Exporter payloads and datamart considerations.